 Begin Your Recovery

 If you or a loved one is struggling with a damaged biceps tendon, contact us and schedule an appointment at High Mountain Orthopedics.
-We offer award-winning biceps tendon surgery to repair injuries for patients throughout Wayne, Paramus, and Englewood, NJ.
+We offer award-winning biceps tendon surgery to repair injuries for patients throughout Wayne.

 Schedule An Appointment Today!